Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Status: Shock 4 for 40 IC
  - Tags: Energy, Projectile

-Effects: This technique has an Accuracy bonus equal to the Shock status of anyone it targets, and it jumps to another target of your choice within half its normal range (from the first target, not you) if it hits, gaining +1 to its Accuracy and +10% to its damage, jumping to hit a maximum of (NDB) targets, none of which can be hit more than once by this technique.
+Effects: This technique has an Accuracy bonus equal to the Paralysis status of anyone it targets (not including environmental sources), and it jumps to another target of your choice within half its normal range (from the first target, not you) if it hits, gaining +1 to its Accuracy and +10% to its damage, jumping to hit a maximum of (NDB) targets, none of which can be hit more than once by this technique.

+Any clones hit by this technique do not increase its Accuracy or Damage.

 ## A-Rank
 #### --( Kouken Rairyuu - Guardian Lightning Dragon )--